Driving Test Tips

 3. Slowly reverse: Diagram C

-To ensure the car will not roll forward into the kerb, find the clutch bite point.
-Before moving the car, take a good look up and down the road at least twice each way for any approaching vehicles.
 If all clear, look out the rear windscreen and using clutch control, slowly move the car backwards and steer as fast as possible to left steering lock.
 Again keep the car slow whilst moving.
 Your main observation should be out the rear window but also constantly check up and down the road for oncoming vehicles.

 Approximately half way in the road, your attention should now be over your right shoulder at the approaching kerb.
 This is now the closest to the car and so is the most dangerous due to mounting the kerb.
 Approximately 1 metre from the kerb (again establish yourself a reference point here) steer 1 turn to the right, depress the clutch and gently brake to a stop.